-committee estimates, this move will cost approximately \$51⁄2 million more over a five-year period than combining all Review operations in the Washington plant.
+mend to the Review Board that a Hagerstown, Maryland, site recommended by a site location committee be seriously considered as the new location.
+According to committee estimates, this move will cost approximately \$51⁄2 million more over a five-year period than combining all Review operations in the Washington plant.
 An additional \$1 million will be needed to purchase land.

 A question of key importance in constituency deliberations was how best to effect the merger, already decided upon, of the Southern and Review and Herald Publishing Associations.
-As early as 1977, the General ing the possibility of merger in order to save money.
-At the 1979 Annual Council the North American Division Committee on number of publishing houses in North
+As early as 1977, the General Conference ad hoc committees were studying the possibility of merger in order to save money.
+At the 1979 Annual Council the North American Division Committee on Administration (NADCA) voted that the number of publishing houses in North America be reduced to two, one on the West Coast and one in the East, saying that "it is highly desirable to have the plant for the East located in an area other than Washington, D.C., because of the large number of major church institutions and the resultant congregating of large numbers of Seventh-day Adventists in this area."